monkeydevtools/treepath-python/README.md

 ```
 Dictionaries that have alot of keys with a dash in the name can can use **pathd** instead.
 It will interpret
-dynamic attribute with underscore as dashes.
+path attributes with underscore as dashes.

 ```python
 mercury_has_moons = get(pathd.star.planets.inner[0].has_moons, solar_system)